alcatrazEscapee/ore-veins/README.md

 Vein types represent different types of shapes or structures that can be generated.
 A vein type must be specified for each vein.

 ##### Sphere: `"type": "sphere"`
 This represents a single sphere (or spheroid, if vertical and horizontal size values are different).
-This vein type has no additional parameters.
+This vein type has one optional parameter:

+* `uniform` (Default: `false`).
+This is a boolean which determines if the density of the sphere will be uniformly distributed, or if it will be denser towards the center.

 ##### Clusters: `"type": "cluster"`
 This vein represents a scattered group of spheroids.
 This vein type has an optional parameter:

 * `clusters` (Default: 3) This represents the average number of other clusters that will spawn as part of this vein.
+This must be a strictly positive integer.
+Setting this to zero makes this the same as a sphere vein.

 ##### Vertical Pipe: `"type": "pipe"`
 This vein represents a single vertical column / cylinder.
 This vein type has no additional parameters.

 ##### Cone: `"type": "cone"`
 This vein represents a vertical cone.
 The pointy end of the cone can point upwards or downwards.
 This vein type has two optional parameters:

 * `inverted` (Default: false) If true, the cone will have a pointy end facing down.
-If false, the pointy end will face up
+If false, the pointy end will face up.
 * `shape` (Default: 0.5) This value determines how pointy the cone will be.
 It should be between 0.0 and 1.0.
 Higher values mean less pointy (more cylindrical).
-Smaller values are more pointy
+Smaller values are more pointy.

 ##### Curve: `"type": "curve"`
 This vein represents a curve (created with a cubic Bezier curve.)
 It has two optional parameters: